-©HBCSE, 2018 6 Q.3.
-With which of the following substances, would you observe the similar effect as observed on ash with Lemon Juice?
-Table Salt, Washing Soda, sand, coal, carbon, chalk powder Ash gives effervescence with Lemon Juice.
-Such an action is also observed with lemon juice with Washing Soda or Chalk powder.
-If students have not observed these substances interacting with lemon juice, they may skip this Question.
-If possible, students may also try to collect these substances and try these reactions.
-Step 5: Add about 20 mL more of lime juice to the funnel.
+Q3.
+With which of the following substances, would you observe the similar effect as observed on ash with lemon juice: table salt, washing soda, sand, carbon, chalk powder?

+Ash gives effervescence with lemon Juice.
+Such an action is also observed with lemon juice with washing soda or chalk powder.
+If students have not observed these substances interacting with lemon juice, teacher can try to demonstrate these reactions.
+Writing chemical equations for these reactions may be avoided at this stage.

+Step 5: Add about 20 mL more of lemon juice to the funnel.
 Keep adding the juice slowly and keep stirring till you observe no further dissolution/change taking place in remaining solid.

 Step 6: Note the colour and texture of the solid remaining in funnel.

-Q.4.
+Q4.
 Is the solid looking different now than the original ash taken.
 What does this change tell about the components that dissolved in water/lime juice?

 Here students may observe the colour of the residue.
 It would be looking more black/darker than the initial ash taken.
 They may also observe that the residue has much more harder particles left, while the initial ash was softer.
 This indicates that the ash components that dissolved in water and juice were white or having light colour shades, and also were finer or softer particles.
-Q.5.
+Some students may also think that the residue is a new product formed from reaction of ash with lemon juice.
+Teacher may ask them if they can recognize particles which were present before adding the lime juice and present now also.

+Q5.
 Has the amount of solid in funnel decreased after adding the lemon juice?

-Q.6.
+Q6.
 Can we obtain the dissolved components (in water and in lemon juice) from the filtrate back in their solid state?
 How?

 Yes.
 Dissolved component in water can be obtained in solid state by process of evaporation of water (they may be obtained as their hydrated forms).
 For lemon juice it is not possible to get the original substances, as some reaction may have taken place with the acid.